 Convention Description Italics Italics indicate placeholders for information that must be supplied, such as user and table names.
-A word in italics should not be typed, but replaced by the actual name.
-In addition, italics can be used to introduce new words and are occasionally used for emphasis in text.
-Boldface Boldface indicates filenames, database names, table names, column names, user names, and other database schema objects.
+A word in italics addition italics can be used to introduce new words and are occasionally used for emphasis in text.
+D 116 Boldface indicates filenames, database names, table names, Boldface column names, user names, and other database schema objects.
 It is also used to emphasize menu commands in procedural steps.
-KEYWORDS All keywords used by the SQL language appear in uppercase when used in normal paragraph text. small caps Small capital letters indicate keys on the keyboard.
-A plus sign (+) between two key names indicates to hold down the first key while pressing the second.
+VENNODDC All keywords used by the SQL language appear in uppercase KEYWORDS when used in normal paragraph text.
+Small capital letters indicate keys on the keyboard.
+A plus small caps sign (+) between two key names indicates to hold down the first key while pressing the second.
 A comma (,) between two key names indicates to release the first key before pressing the second key.
-NOTE Contains important information.
-Procedure Indicates that procedural steps or sequential items will follow.
+Contains important information.
+NOTE Indicates that procedural steps or sequential items will Procedure follow.
 Many tasks are described using this format to provide a logical sequence of steps for the user to follow.
-Example Examples are given to clarify descriptions, and commonly include text, as it will appear on the screen.
+Examples are given to clarify descriptions, and commonly Example include text, as it will appear on the screen.
 Command Line Indicates text, as it should appear on a text-delimited screen.
 This format is commonly used to show input and output for dmSQL commands or the content in the dmconfig.ini file.